-Members of the LGBTQ+ (lesbian, gay, bi-sexual, transsexual, queer) are nearly three times as likely as their straight peers to use a controlled substance.
-For example, 25% of LGBTQ+s drink alcohol, while 5-10% of the general population does.
-We’ll discuss in this report, the unique situations that drive LGBTQ+ members to a greater increased risk for substance abuse; we’ll also discuss some of the drugs prominent in this population and their specific harms.
+Members of the LGBTQ+ (lesbian, gay, bi-sexual, transgender, queer) are nearly three times as likely as their straight peers to use a controlled substance4.
+For example, 25% of LGBTQ+s drink alcohol, while 5-10% of the general population does7.
+We’ll discuss in this report, the unique situations that drive LGBTQ+ members to a greater increased risk for substance abuse.
+We’ll also discuss some of the drugs prominent in this population and their specific harms.

-First, though, we’ll define some important terms and help readers understand LGBTQ+ persons and their substance abuse problems.
+First, we’ll define some critical terms and help readers understand LGBTQ+ persons and their substance abuse problems.